 - Producer Chairmen from eleven Regional Beef Research Committees

 - Commonwealth Scientific and Industrial Research Organisation (CSIRO)

 - Queensland Department of Agriculture and Fisheries (DAF)

-- Northern Territory Department of Primary Industry and Resources (DPIR)
+- Department of Primary Industries and Regional Development (DPIRD)

 - Meat and Livestock Australia (MLA)

 The Regional Advisory Council model now includes the Southern Australia Livestock Research Council (SALRC) and Western Australia Livestock Research Council (WALRAC).
 While NABRC’s focus is solely beef cattle, SALRC and WALRC also cover sheep including in western Queensland.

 NABRC plays a key role in MLA’s consultation process to determine RD&A investment priorities.
 Our 11 regional chairs collectively form the Northern Producer Panel, which provides commercially-relevant context, direction and feedback on RD&A priorities and RD&A proposals seeking MLA funding.
 Equivalent functions are provided for the southern and western regions through the (SALRC) Southern Producer Panel and (WALRC) Western Producer Panel, respectively.